 As we learned on Day 10 from the example of RED, starting to save early on in life, for any purpose, is of great benefit and advantage.
 It is, however, important to know and understand the different types of accounts you must have and the purpose and benefit of each.

-In the Dfree Lifestyle: 12 Steps to Financial Freedom Workbook, there’s a list of some “must-have” accounts, including those mentioned below, to serve as a guide.
+In the dfree® Lifestyle: 12 Steps to Financial Freedom Workbook, there’s a list of some “must-have” accounts, including those mentioned below, to serve as a guide.
 The context will help you determine which accounts you need.
-And then go and open what you don’t have.
+Afterward, you’re encouraged to go and open what you don’t have.